-When people think of a healthy breakfast cereal, they often think of cornflakes and milk.
-Breakfast is good for you but what is odd is the association of cornflakes with health.
-Cornflakes are not exactly a health food, and we will show you why.
+When people think of healthy breakfast cereal, they often think of cornflakes and milk.
+Cornflakes are usually associated with health.
+However, they are not as healthy as assumed.

 Can Cornflakes Make You Gain Weight?

-Corn flakes contain sugar in the form of high fructose corn syrup.
-This kind of sugar is basically a simple carbohydrate that belongs to a class of chemically-related sweet-flavoured substances.
-Many people add sugar or honey to their corn flakes along with milk to add flavour.
-This only increases the sugar content of the cereal, putting you at a higher risk of gaining weight.
+Corn flakes contain sugar in the form of fructose corn syrup which has a high GI of 82.
+Additionally, most people add sugar or honey along with milk, which only increases the sugar content of the cereal and puts you at a higher risk of gaining weight.

-Scientifically Speaking: The American Heart Association (AHA) have said that added sugars “contribute zero nutrients” and are just empty calories “that can lead to extra kilos, or even obesity, thereby reducing heart health.”
+Scientifically Speaking: The American Heart Association (AHA) has said that added sugars “contribute zero nutrients” and are just empty calories “that can lead to extra kilos, or even obesity, thereby reducing heart health.”

 Can Corn Flakes Promote Diabetes?

-High glycemic index form of carbohydrate present in corn flakes produces high concentrations of blood glucose levels.
-This increases insulin demand and contributes to the high risk of type 2 diabetes.
+The high glycemic index of corn flakes produces high blood glucose levels which increase the insulin demand, contributing to a high risk of type 2 diabetes.

-If you really enjoy your breakfast cereal then we recommend you to switch to wheat flakes or oatmeal.
-You can improve the nutrient quality of your breakfast cereal with some low fat milk.
-Add a dose of vitamins, fibre and antioxidants with fruits like berries, apples or bananas.
-Protein rich foods are known to increase insulin secretion and your blood sugar will be normal.
-So, add some nuts for protein, healthy fats and fibre.
+It is recommended that you switch over to wheat flakes or oatmeal.
+You can improve the nutrient quality of your breakfast cereal with some low-fat milk, by adding fruits like berries, apples, or bananas, along with some nuts for protein, healthy fats, and fibre.

-This way you can enjoy a delicious breakfast cereal without making any compromise on your health.
+This way you can enjoy a delicious breakfast cereal without compromising on your health.